-The team determined that the fishery meets all of the components for the SG 60 and SG80.
+The team determined that the fishery meets all of the components for SG 60, SG80 and the first and third element of the SG 100.
 While there is a strategy which appears to be effective for the bycatch species of the fishery and there is evidence of its successful implementation, species-specific assessments are available for only a subset of the species (AFMA 2009a, Phillips and Ansell 2008).
-Thus, the fishery does not meet the SG100 guidelines.
+Thus, the fishery does not fully meet the second element of the SG100 guidelines.